giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 ### Msfconsole is managed by context;
-this means that unless set as a global variable, all parameter settings will be lost if you change the module you have decided to use.
+Context is like what exploit we're currently in this means that unless set as a global variable, all parameter settings will be lost if you change the module you have decided to use.